PhoenixTales/wiki.gothicarchive.org/gods.md

 ## Adanos, God Of Water
 - before called _Cyvanis_
-- also healing, work, knowledge, curiosity, courage, water
+- patron of healing, work, knowledge, curiosity, courage
 - `The words Cyvanis: Work and live, for the day is made for man to work.
 Look for learning and knowledge so that you can pass it on`
 - `Adanos brought man versatility, knowledge, curiosity and courage`
 - `god Adanos, who is the balance between good and evil`